 Compare auto insurance quotes for your liability coverage by entering your zip code below!

-What happens if the people want more than auto the insurance company will pay?
+What happens if the third party wants more than the insurance company will pay?

 What happens if I lose the lawsuit and cannot pay?